Generic name: ciprofloxacin (sip-roe-FLOX-a-sin)

 Using ciprofloxacin with any of the following may cause an increased risk of certain side effects but may be unavoidable in some cases.
 If used together, your doctor may change the dose or how often you use ciprofloxacin, or give you special instructions about the use of food, alcohol, or tobacco.

 The solution comes in small containers that are only used one time.
-Throw the empty container away after putting the medicine in your ear.
+Throw the empty container away after putting the medicine into your ear(s).

-ciprofloxacin should be used only in the ear.
+Ciprofloxacin should be used only inside the ear.
 Do not put it in the eyes or nose, and do not take it by mouth.
-If ciprofloxacin is swallowed by accident or gets in your eyes, call your doctor right away.
+If ciprofloxacin is swallowed by accident or gets into your eyes, call your doctor right away.

 It is important that the infected ear remain clean and dry.
 When bathing, avoid getting the infected ear wet.
 Avoid swimming unless your doctor has instructed you otherwise.